|Here you will find

 We started by reviewing our senses again, and matching those senses with

-words we can use to describe our observations.
+words we can use to describe their observations.
 We also took the

 opportunity to discuss that our senses could bring harm to us.
 Tasting